Introduction to Agile Training

 A common misconception is that Agility means lack of order or discipline.
 This is simply, not the case.
 Those who try to incorporate an Agile methodology or practice into their SDLC with an expectation of shedding the discipline are on a path to failure.
 Agility in software development requires strong discipline.
 In order to successfully create Agility, you must have a solid foundation in the practices and procedures you wish to adapt and learn how to follow those practices correctly while tying them to rigid quality goals.

-This workshop will give you the foundation of knowledge and experience you need to begin.
-This course is a starting point for you to acquire the techniques, skills, and tools that enable you to build Agile discipline.
+This Introduction to Agile Training workshop will give you the foundation of knowledge and experience you need to begin.
+This Introduction to Agile Training course is a starting point for you to acquire the techniques, skills, and tools that enable you to build Agile discipline.

 In addition to defining Agile principles, we will cover the advantages, and disadvantages of Agile development.
 Get first-hand experience by organizing and participating in an agile team.
 Put the concepts you learn to practice instantly in the classroom project.
 Understand and learn how to take advantage of the opportunities for Agile.
 Finally gain an understanding and practice the collaboration and communication needed between customer and developers for Agile to succeed.